John Anderson, 1st Viscount Waverley: Pre-war

-After Ireland and Bengal, the British government could find no more dangerous assignment than Palestine, and on 24 October 1937, the Prime Minister, Neville Chamberlain, offered Anderson the position of High Commissioner for Palestine, but he declined.
+After Ireland and Bengal, the British government could find no more dangerous assignment than Palestine, and on 24 October 1937, the prime minister, Neville Chamberlain, offered Anderson the position of High Commissioner for Palestine, but he declined.
 Another opportunity soon presented itself.
 The sudden death of Ramsay MacDonald on 9 November 1937 created a casual vacancy in his Scottish Universities seat in the House of Commons, and the Unionist Party now needed to find another candidate.
 Sir John Graham Kerr, another member for the Scottish Universities, discussed this with Sir Kenneth Pickthorn, one of the members for Cambridge University, who suggested that Anderson might make a worthy candidate.
 Kerr contacted Katie Anderson, who informed him that Anderson was still en route for the UK on the liner SS Comorin.

 Anderson arrived back in London on 11 December 1937.
 He spoke to Kerr, and agreed to stand for election as a National Government candidate without a party label.
 His candidacy was announced on 4 January 1938.
 Voting was by postal ballot, which meant that Anderson did not have to campaign but only needed to provide a statement of his political philosophy.
 In this he affirmed his support for the National Government and gave a qualified support for Scottish nationalism.
 The results were announced on 28 February; Anderson received more votes than any other candidate, and was declared the winner.
 He took his seat on 2 March and, after a holiday in Switzerland with Mary Anderson and Nellie Mackenzie, made his maiden speech in the House of Commons on 1 June.
-The occasion was a debate over the provision of funding authorised under the Air Raid Precaution Act of 1937, a subject that he had previously been involved with and with which he would come to be identified.
+The occasion was a debate over the provision of funding authorised under the Air Raid Precaution Act 1937, a subject that he had previously been involved with and with which he would come to be identified.